Getting Started with Netiqo

 string ip = Device.Ipv4();

-int defaultPort = Device.DefaultPort; // 8080
+int defaultPort = Device.DefaultPort;

-Static HTML
+Static HTML Routes

 Perfect for informational pages or content that does not change frequently.

-Static HTML Route
+Example of Static Route

 host.RegisterRoute(new Route("/about", Request.HttpMethod.GET,

-htmlResponse: "<h1>About Us</h1>"));
+htmlResponse: "<h1>About Us</h1><p>About our company</p>"));

-Dynamic Handler
+Dynamic Handlers

 For content that requires server-side processing and interaction with data.

-Dynamic Handler
+Example of Dynamic Handler

 host.RegisterRoute(new Route("/login", Request.HttpMethod.POST, async body =>